-The Every Child Succeeds Act (ESSA) distributes funds to school districts through Title Funds.
+The Every Child Succeeds Act (ESEA) distributes funds to school districts through Title Funds.
 These funds can be used for arts education.
-Understanding your local district's ESSA goals is a great starting place for developing your case.
+Understanding your local district's ESEA goals is a great starting place for developing your case.
+Your school district should have posted its ESSER funding goals online.
 Googling Title IIA & IVA Funds in your district will bring up a description like the ones on the following pages.